-exportData exports Cluster Manager data to a file.
+Run the following command to export the Cluster Manager data to a file:

-cmtool exportData <filename>
+cmtool exportData <file_name>

-Where <fileName> is the filename or path to export to.
-If you use a filename, the destination is the current working directory of the Java process, for example, /opt/ecloud/i686_Linux or C:\ECloud\i686_win32.
-If you use a path, the cmtool login user must have write access to the destination path.
+where <file_name> is the file name or path to export to.
+If you use a file name, the destination is the current working directory of the Java process; for example, /opt/ecloud/i686_Linux or C:\ECloud\i686_win32.
+If you use a path, the cmtool login user must have write access to that path.

-Note: This command initiates a full database dump so it may take an extended period of time to complete depending on the size of the database.
+Note: This command initiates a full database dump, so a large database might require an extended period of time to export.